Code-Institute-Solutions/milestone-project-bring-your-own-data/README.md

 ## Dashboard Design

 - List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
-- Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).
+- Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but subsequently, you used another plot type).

 ## Unfixed Bugs